waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Trust But Verify:** Trust a tool's output, but if it seems illogical or contradictory (e.g., 'no solution' for a mandatory puzzle), the tool's underlying model of the world is likely flawed.
 Hypothesize the flaw and test it by modifying the tool.

 # IV.
 Current Plan: Return to Victory Road 1F
 **Status:** Party is fully healed.
-I am in Viridian City.
+I am on Route 23.
-**Current Step:** After blacking out, my priority is to address the Overwatch critique by fixing my tools and processes.
-The `boulder_puzzle_solver` has been fixed.
-The next step is to return to Victory Road 1F and solve the boulder puzzle to finally reach the Indigo Plateau.
+**Current Step:** My priority is to return to Victory Road 1F and solve the boulder puzzle to finally reach the Indigo Plateau.

 # V. Archived Plans & Disproven Hypotheses
 - **(Exhausted) Victory Road 2F Eastern Boulder Puzzle:** My attempts to solve the puzzle by pushing the boulder at (6, 6) up, right, or down have all failed due to impassable tiles or flawed pathfinding.
 My pathfinder tool confirms there are no valid paths to position myself to push the boulder in any other direction.
 This puzzle is unsolvable from this side.